-It was in the Middle Ages that music developed into a theory and practice that is still recognizable in popular music today.
+In the Middle Ages, music developed into a theory and practice that is still recognizable in popular music today.
 In theory, Western music was first influenced by the Greek philosophers who wrote many doctrines and descriptions of music that established our musical vocabulary.
 In practice, Western music begins in the Christian era.
 The Roman Catholic Church was the main source of music for 1400 years, and the music was composed to serve a religious function.
 The Church absorbed Jewish musical practices as well as those from parts of the world to which it spread, such as Africa, Asia, and Europe.

 There are two categories of surviving music from this period: sacred and secular.

 Sacred music was sung in Latin, the language of the church.
 The people who wrote it were often monks or nuns.
-A lot of this music has been labeled as “Gregorian Chant” after Pope Gregory the Great (circa 540-604) because supposedly the Holy Spirit gave these chants to the Pope to write down.
+Much of this music has been labeled as “Gregorian Chant” after Pope Gregory the Great (circa 540-604) because as legend has it the Holy Spirit gave these chants to the Pope to write down.
 However, Pope Gregory didn’t actually write any such chants.